+This program will help address specific measures that "ensure clean and safe water for all communities" and "protect and restore waterbodies and watersheds" in accordance with Goal 5 and Objective 2 that are outlined in the strategic goals and objectives of the Environmental Protection Agency (EPA) Strategic Plan.
 South Carolina has identified several short- and long-term goals designed to promote sustainable improvements to the state's infrastructure and help ensure maximum environmental and public health benefits.
+These goals are reviewed annually and updated as needed.

-A. Short Term Goals
+A. Short Term Goals (Outputs)

-1. Maintain a subcontract with a qualified vendor to provide technical assistance to small systems that have publicly owned treatment works.
+1. Maintain a subcontract with a qualified vendor to provide technical assistance to small systems that have publicly owned treatment works (deliverable).

-B. Long Term Goals
+B. Long Term Goals (Outcomes)

 - 1. Promote sustainable system capacity through consolidation of systems thereby taking advantage of the economies of scale to address technical, managerial, and financial capacity problems. - 2.
-Assist local communities as they strive to achieve and maintain compliance with federal and state water quality standards by funding projects that improve or protect water quality by reducing pollutant loading to attain water quality standards. - 3.
-Use Principal Forgiveness funds to assist small and disadvantaged communities and utilities as they strive to achieve and maintain compliance with federal and state wastewater and stormwater regulations and meet state water quality standards. - 4.
+Assist local communities as they strive to achieve and maintain compliance with federal and state water quality standards by funding projects that improve or protect water quality by reducing pollutant loading to attain water quality standards (deliverable). - 3.
+Use Principal Forgiveness funds to assist small and disadvantaged communities and utilities as they strive to achieve and maintain compliance with federal and state wastewater and stormwater regulations and meet state water quality standards (deliverable). - 4.
 Maintain a working relationship with other infrastructure funding authorities within the state to coordinate water quality funding. - 5.
 Work collaboratively to direct CWSRF funds to areas where additional DHEC and EPA resources are already invested (i.e., Priority Watersheds and 319 grants). - 6.
-Support the use of green practices and investment in green infrastructure, water and energy efficient improvements and environmentally innovative projects. - 7.
+Support the use of green practices and investment in green infrastructure, water and energy efficient improvements, and environmentally innovative projects. - 7.
 Maintain the fiscal integrity of the CWSRF to ensure the perpetuity of the fund.